 The list of pages a visitor clicked on during a single visit to your site.

-This is when a visitor clicks on a hotlink.
+When a visitor clicks on a link to another page.

-The percentage of people who viewed a hotlink and then clicked on it.
+The percentage of people who clicked a specific link on a page.

 Content Management System (CMS)

-This is a type of software that allows non technical people to add words and pictures (content) to a web site.
-We love WordPress at ConversionDetectives.com but there are lots of others to choose from on the Web.
+This is a type of software that allows non-technical people to add words and pictures (content) to a website.

-Content means anything that can be put on a web site and refers in the main to text and copy.
-Rich Content refers to video and audio.
+Content means anything that can be put on a website and refers in the main to text and copy.
+Rich Content refers to video, slideshows and audio.

 Conversion is the goal for your Web site.
 A goal (conversion) can be what you define it so a sale, a sign up to a newsletter or filling in a form.

-- Dialling your sales or customer care phone line or emailing you directly -
+– Calling your sales or customer care phone line or emailing

 – Posting a comment or review

-- Clicking on a navigational link to visit elsewhere on your site
+– Clicking on a navigational link to visit another page on your site

-An aid to conversion either an offer or an ad on or some element that overcomes resistance to the conversion.
-Like free shipping or a customer review or testimonial could be considered as Conversion Drivers.
+An aid to conversion either an offer or an advert on or some element that overcomes resistance to the conversion.
+Like free shipping or a customer review, or celebrity endorsement or testimonial could be considered as Conversion Drivers.

-The percentage of your visitors that convert to the goal you define.
+The percentage of your visitors that take the desired action.